oipwg/oip-react/src/components/AudioPlayer/AudioPlayer.md

 ```

 ### LockFile Example
-When an Audio File is suppossed to be paid for, Audio Player will lock it and render it non-playable.
-User may be able to use the controls but will not be able to play or download, Autoplays once payment has been verified.
+If the props of lockFile is passed through and set to true, The Audio will not be accessable to play unless lockFile is set back to false

 ```js
 const { Index } = require('oip-index')